tjdwill/tomlp/journal.md

     - The permissibility of comments at the end of values definitely hinders methods that automatically parse valid TOML values. \**sigh*\*
 - How am I going to track the table keys already found?
 Can I create a nested structure that's accessible via the TOML-specified *dot-delimited* keys?

+## 17 July 2024

+I think I may have finally stumbled upon my desired struct that allows for the parsing context to be passed around.
+A major impediment to progress was the inability to pass around the `TOMLSeg<'a>` iterator, especially mid-iteration.
+To solve this, I modified `ParserLine` to be able to reconstruct the iterator with the necessary offset.

+This may be a more general lesson for Rust.
+It is likely better to "compress" the data such that, instead of passing along a state, you pass an object that can reconstruct said state.

 ## 16 July 2024

 Still working on how to represent the data mid-parsing.
 After many redesigns--including a venture into creating an iterator object (which did compile, by the way)--the current design has three entities: